 We’ll admit some editorial bias here, but it is important.
 Scale operators buy substantial volumes of fuel, training and other high cost items.
 It is a reality of their day-to-day business, with purchasing team’s set-up specifically to do this.
 Smaller operators don’t have this luxury and they don’t have direct to vendor relationships.
 On occasion it is true that costs can be beaten (nobody is perfect), in which case let your aircraft management team know.
-After all, they should not be incentivised (Rule #3) to do anything other than safely supress your operating costs.
-Rule #5 – scale counts, so make it work in your favour.
+After all, they will want the intelligence to make sure they get a better deal for you in the future.

-If in doubt why not ask us.
-We’d be happy to show you how we can make a difference to your operation.
+Choosing a new aircraft management company is no easy task however I hope the rules above can help you.
+If you are in any doubt, why not ask us?
+We’d be happy to advise you and indicate where you can save operational cost.
 After all it’s what we do, day in and day out, worldwide.

 Group Chief Marketing Officer